Victim Advocate Training

 Volunteer Victim Advocate training is held approximately every 18 months.
-The next training will be held in January 2017.
+The next training begins on January 24, 2017.
 Those who are interested in becoming a volunteer victim advocate must complete and submit the advocate training application to WCSC as the first step.

 In order to be certified, volunteers must:

 - be 18 years of age or older